ctera/ctools/README.md

 To see an explanation for what each tool does and how to use it, hover over the "i" button.

 - **Run CMD Tab**
   This tab allows you to run a command remotely across one or multiple CTERA Edge Filers.
+This is useful in sitatuations when you have many filers and need to make a change across all of them without manually logging into each.
 Below are explanations of each available field and checkbox:

     | Field/Option                                  | Description                                                                                                                                                                         |
     | --------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |